3CORESec/S2AN/README.md

 * Generate Navigator layer: `./S2AN -d folder_with_sigma_rules/`
 * Generate Navigator layer and identify mismatch: `./S2AN -d folder_with_sigma_rules/ -w`
-* Generate Navigator layer from Suricata signatures: `./S2AN -s folder_with_signatures/`
+* Generate Navigator layer from Suricata signatures: `./S2AN -s -d folder_with_signatures/`

 ## Tactic & Technique mismatch